The Best WordPress Themes for Churches in 2026 (Free + Premium)

 Before you pick a theme, ask yourself a few honest questions:

 Who is going to maintain this site?
-If the answer is a volunteer with limited tech experience, lean toward Kadence or Astra with a starter template.
+If the answer is a volunteer with limited tech experience, lean toward Kadence (free or Pro) or Astra with a starter template.
 If you have a tech-savvy staff member, Divi or Benevolence might work.
 If you want something church-specific without the learning curve, Maranatha or Prayer are solid picks.

 What features do you actually need?
 Sermon archives, event calendars, and online giving integration are table stakes for most churches.
 Maranatha, Prayer, and Benevolence include these natively.
 Kadence, Astra, and GeneratePress will need plugins, but that also means more flexibility in choosing exactly which plugins fit your workflow.